textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 ### Task 1: Add your IoT Hub connection string to the CloudToDevice console app

 This console app is configured to connect to IoT Hub using the same connection string you use in the SmartMeterSimulator app.
 Messages are sent from the console app to IoT Hub, specifying a device by its ID, for example `Device1`.
 IoT Hub then transmits that message to the device when it is connected.
-This is called a "cloud-to-device" message, as the console app in our case is not directly connecting to the device and sending it the message.
+This is called a "cloud-to-device" message.
+The console app is not directly connecting to the device and sending it the message.
 All messages flow through IoT Hub where the connections and device state are managed.

 1. Return to the `SmartMeterSimulator` solution in Visual Studio on your Lab VM.